Zoning Cities: Toward a Simpler Future

-Confirmed SpeakerLee is a principal and founder of Code Studio, a planning consulting firm focused on the preparation of zoning and form-based codes.
-He has been involved in planning, zoning and plan implementation in a variety of settings over the past 30 years.
-His main emphasis has been on redevelopment activity in urban areas, continuing with his recent work in Los Angeles, Raleigh and Chattanooga.
+Confirmed SpeakerLee D. Einsweiler, Principal, Code Studio Lee has been involved in planning, zoning and plan implementation in a variety of settings over the past 30 years.
+His emphasis has been on redevelopment activity in urban areas.
 Lee sharpened his skills in the preparation of zoning and subdivision regulations across the country, and has been personally responsible for over 50 code projects, including the complete revision and adoption of over 30 codes and the preparation of almost 20 form-based codes.
-His combination of conventional zoning know-how and new form-based code approaches are rare in the profession, and his ability to facilitate the consideration and adoption of new zoning serves his clients well.
-Lee has served as an adjunct faculty member in the Department of Community & Regional Planning at the University of Texas and as the policy chair of the Central Texas Chapter of the Congress for the New Urbanism (CNU).
+His combination of conventional zoning know-how and new code approaches are rare in the profession, and his ability to facilitate the consideration and adoption of new zoning serves his clients well.
 Lee is a frequent speaker at state and national conferences.
 Lee holds a Master of Regional Planning from the University of North Carolina at Chapel Hill and a Bachelor of Science in Environmental Planning/Regional Analysis from the University of Wisconsin at Green Bay.

 , Torti Gallas and Partners, Inc.

 , Los Angeles